 - Sport.
 For example, exercise and fitness training at a gym or during an exercise class, swimming and competitive sports such as football, rugby and tennis, etc.

-How much physical activity should adults do?
+How much physical activity should you do?

 Adults should aim to do a mixture of aerobic activities and muscle-strengthening activities.